 A workflow is a series of scalable, repeatable tasks that must be performed in order to complete a specific project.
 An SEO marketing workflow is a series of scalable, repeatable tasks that must be performed to complete a specific SEO-related project.

 Every SEO workflow is unique.
-But in general, an SEO marketing workflow must address:
+But in general, an SEO tool for workflow marketing automation must address:

 - Who is involved in the project